JikesRVM/jikesrvm.github.io/index.md

 [dissertations](/Resources/Dissertations/)),
 as well as [teaching
 courses](/Resources/Courses/).
 If
-you are looking for where to start reading about the Jikes RVM we have a [recommended reading](/RecommendedReading/) page.
+you are looking for where to start reading about Jikes RVM we have a [recommended reading](/RecommendedReading/) page.